HowieHwong/howiehwong.github.io/index.md

 - *2024.12* &nbsp; I will join IBM Research as a Research Scientist Intern in 2025 Summer.
 See you in Cambridge, MA.

-- *2024.09*  &nbsp; [HonestLLM](https://arxiv.org/abs/2406.00380) has been accepted by NeurIPS 2024!
+- *2024.09*  &nbsp; [HonestLLM](https://arxiv.org/abs/2406.00380) has been accepted by NeurIPS 2024.
 Congratulations to [Chujie](https://flossiee.github.io/)!
-Another paper has been accepted by main conference of EMNLP 2024!
+Another paper has been accepted by main conference of EMNLP 2024.

-- *2024.08* &nbsp; [Attack LLM-as-a-Judge](https://arxiv.org/abs/2403.17710) has been accepted by ACM CCS 2024!
+- *2024.08* &nbsp; [Attack LLM-as-a-Judge](https://arxiv.org/abs/2403.17710) has been accepted by ACM CCS 2024.

 - *2024.07* &nbsp; OpenAI’s Researcher Access Program is Awarded.

-- *2024.05* &nbsp; [TrustLLM](https://trustllmbenchmark.github.io/TrustLLM-Website/) has been accepted by ICML 2024!
-Thanks to all the collaborators.
-See you in Vienna!
-Another paper has been accepted by main conference of ACL 2024!
+- *2024.05* &nbsp; [TrustLLM](https://trustllmbenchmark.github.io/TrustLLM-Website/) has been accepted by ICML 2024.
+Another paper has been accepted by main conference of ACL 2024.

 - *2024.03* &nbsp; One paper has been accepted by NAACL 2024!
 Congratulations to [Qihui](https://mask-hui.github.io/), [Chujie](https://flossiee.github.io/) and [Dongping](https://dongping-chen.github.io/)!
 Another paper has been accepted as a short paper of WWW 2024!

-- *2024.02* &nbsp; Thanks for the invited talk on TrustLLM Project! @ [IBM Research](https://research.ibm.com/)

 - *2024.01* &nbsp; [MetaTool](https://arxiv.org/abs/2310.03128) has been accepted by ICLR 2024!
-Finish research internship at Tsinghua University KEG!
+I will give an invited talk on TrustLLM Project @ [IBM Research](https://research.ibm.com/).

 ## Selected Publications